Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The TS-CSS Protocol

-We note that since there will always be transmission in Phase 2 of AF relaying scheme, it makes better utilization of the block time T. \begin{Prop} The outage probabilities of the Primary user, $\Pr_{out_1}^{\aTwo}$ and that of the Secondary user, $\Pr_{out_2}^{\aTwo}$ in AF relaying mode in TS-CSS protocol are given by
+We note that since there will always be transmission in Phase 2 of AF relaying scheme, it makes better utilization of the block time T. \begin{Prop} The exact outage probabilities of the primary user, $\Pr_{out_1}^{\aTwo}$, and of the secondary user, $\Pr_{out_2}^{\aTwo}$ in AF relaying mode for TS-CSS protocol can be attained as

-where,
+\textnormal{where},